 Participation: You will be required to participate in class, and be respectful and open-minded with others, including myself.
 I will be calling on students during discussions, so be prepared.
-Your participation grade will reflect your group work as well, which I will be observing and monitoring.
+You will receive a class participation grade out of 15 points (per week) that will add up to 210 points for the session, or as is listed above, 20% of your grade (and a two-class cushion).
+This grade will reflect your group work as well, which I will be observing and monitoring.
 In addition, this grade will reflect attendance, which represents your contribution to the intellectual environment of the class, requiring you be here to contribute.